register-be/register-api/README.md

-# Register public API
+# Register.be public API

 [![Build Status](https://travis-ci.org/register-be/register-api.svg?branch=master)](https://travis-ci.org/register-be/register-api)

-The *Register public API project* wraps around [Guzzle](http://docs.guzzlephp.org/en/latest/) and offers *HMAC authentication*.
-You can use the client to easily connect to the Register public API endpoint.
+The *Register.be public API project* wraps around [Guzzle](http://docs.guzzlephp.org/en/latest/) and offers *HMAC authentication*.
+You can use the client to easily connect to the Register.be public API endpoint.

-To learn more about the **Register public API**, go to [https://api.register.be/](https://api.register.be/).
+To learn more about the **Register.be public API**, go to [https://api.register.be/](https://api.register.be/).

 ## Install